WickedSmoke/evolvotron/README.md

-Many build failures are simply because the necessary Qt build tools aren't in your path: which qmake which moc should both find something.
+Many build failures are simply because the necessary Qt build tools aren't in your path:

+    which qmake
+    which moc

+should both find something.

 If you have gcc/c++ compile problems problems:

-If you have to change anything, the chances are it should be changed in common.pro.
+If you have to change anything, the chances are it should be changed in `common.pro`.
 Remember that any Makefiles you can see are generated by qmake from .pro files and therefore hacking on the Makefiles is generally a fruitless exercise.